 Celebrating our Kids with their Very Own Adventures

 We love to celebrate the various milestones of our kids.
 They each look forward to choosing their own adventure with mom and dad at 10, 15, and 20.
 Sometimes we throw in others, too, if the opportunity presents itself.
-Family adventures are always going to happen, but we like to celebrate the uniqueness of each kid and enjoy the time relating to them individually.
-Rowan chose Chicago for his 15 year old adventure!
+Family adventures are always going to happen, but we like to celebrate the uniqueness of each kid.
+We encourage you to enjoy time relating to each of your kids individually.
+In 2018 Rowan chose Chicago for his 15 year old adventure!

 The jump from age 10 to age 15 is enormous.
 So much happens during those years and it gives us as parents a good launchpad to connecting with our teens.
-A successful adventure with a teen surprisingly looks pretty similar to one as a 10 year old.
-I can’t emphasize enough how far it goes to reaching a child’s heart by being interested in what he/she is interested in.
-For our family, these adventures are about going and doing what that child wants to do.
+A successful adventure with a teen looks surprisingly similar to one as a 10 year old.
+I can’t emphasize enough how far it goes to reaching your teen’s heart by being interested in what he/she is interested in.
+For our family, these adventures are about going and doing what that child/teen wants to do.

 The other best way to really see the city is from the top.
 There are two locations you can do this from: The Hancock building on Michigan Ave and Willis Tower on State St. Either way, you will get fantastic views of the lake and the city from up above and you can’t help but feel so small up there.

 Ways to Adventure Through Chicago

 There are a host of other activities to do as adults or with children.
 We focused on what Rowan wanted to do for the weekend.
 Here is a list of other ideas for your time in the Windy City.

 ♠ Every museum is awesome: The Field Museum to see Sue the dinosaur, The Museum of Science & Industry, The Art Insitute of Chicago, the Adler Planetarium, the Chicago Children’s Museum, the Chicago Sports Museum, the Richard H. Driehaus Musuem, Frank Lloyd Wright’s Robie House and more.